ddev/ddev.com/src/content/blog/using-ddev-to-teach-open-source-web-development.md

   - DevOps
 ---

-When I heard that Oliver Hader, a [TYPO3 CMS](https://typo3.org/) core developer, was using DDEV-Local to teach web development to university students, I wanted to know more.
+When I heard that Oliver Hader, a [TYPO3 CMS](https://typo3.org/) core developer, was using DDEV to teach web development to university students, I wanted to know more.
 So I sat down with him to find out about the course, his students, and how DDEV helps.
 It’s great to see students working with professional tools to learn industry-relevant skills.

 Oliver Hader lives in Bavaria, Germany.
 “Fifty percent of the time I work for [TYPO3 GmbH](https://typo3.com) as a core developer, doing research and development.
 I keep up with new developments and see how we can include and support them in TYPO3\.
 I also took over being the Security Team Lead at the beginning of this year.
 The other fifty percent of my time, I’m self-employed, working for web agencies with JavaScript development and frameworks like Angular or Polymer.
 I also do some consulting in software architecture on how to build flexible applications that are scalable on cloud services.
 So my work is a mix between consulting and development.”